Cellebration Wellness to Host Patients at The Retreat Costa Rica

 — Founder of The Retreat Costa Rica, Diana Stobo

-SAN DIEGO, CALIFORNIA, UNITED STATES, March 28, 2023/EINPresswire.com/ -- Cellebration Wellness, a leading stem cell wellness provider offering patients organic stem cell-based treatments for those seeking relief from autoimmune diseases, orthopedic injuries, rejuvenation, and aging concerns based in San Jose, Costa Rica is pleased to announce its partnership with The Retreat Costa Rica to provide a nurturing environment for guests undergoing treatment.
+SAN JOSE, COSTA RICA, March 28, 2023/EINPresswire.com/ -- Cellebration Wellness, a leading stem cell wellness provider offering patients organic stem cell-based treatments for those seeking relief from autoimmune diseases, orthopedic injuries, rejuvenation, and aging concerns based in San Jose, Costa Rica is pleased to announce its partnership with The Retreat Costa Rica to provide a nurturing environment for guests undergoing treatment.

 “Cellebration is excited to offer our patients the opportunity to experience a continuation of their healing journey after their stem cell treatment with rest, relaxation, and rejuvenation at The Retreat Costa Rica,” said Tim Kopatich, Chief Executive Officer of Cellebration.